aionescu/oplang/README.md

 ## OpLang Basics

-In short, OpLang (**Op**erator **Lang**uage) is an extended version of Brainfuck that supports defining custom operators, which communicate through a stack.
+In short, OpLang (**Op**erator **Lang**uage) is an extended version of Brainfuck that supports defining custom operators, which use a stack for passing arguments and return values.

-The memory model of OpLang is similar to that of Brainfuck: There is a "memory tape", consisting of an array of cells, and a "cursor" that keeps track of a cell (the "current cell"), initially set to the first cell in the tape.
+The memory model of OpLang is similar to that of Brainfuck: There is a "memory tape", consisting of an array of cells (each cell taking up 1 byte), and a "cursor" that keeps track of a cell (the "current cell"), initially set to the first cell in the tape.
 The language's primitive instructions, called "intrinsics", modify either the cursor, or the current cell.

-In OpLang, each operator (similar to functions or procedures in other languages) has its own tape, that is reset before each invocation of that operator.
+In OpLang, every time an operator is invoked, a new tape is allocated on the stack (and zeroed out), and when the operator returns, the tape is deallocated (similar to  the stack frames of functions or procedures in other languages).

-The only way for operators to communicate (e.g. pass arguments or return values) is through the `stack`, a special "global" tape which does not get reset, and which all operators have access to.
+The only way for operators to communicate (e.g. pass arguments or return values) is through the `stack` (which, ironically, sits on the heap), a special "global" tape which never gets reset, and which all operators have access to.

 ## Syntax